wch/shiny-jsdemo/README.md

 ### Highcharts

-The Highcharts library is used in a quick-and-dirty way in this app.
+The Highcharts library is added to this app in a quick-and-dirty way.
 Instead of using an output binding to handle messages from the server, it uses a custom message handler.

 To place the chart, a div is added to the page in ui.r: